 Can my daughter apply for Year 12 entry?

 Our last entry point is at the beginning of Year 11 (if a place is available), although we do prefer students to enter in Year 10 or below and only in exceptional circumstances do we offer places at the commencement of Year 11.

-Our preferred entry points for Senior School are Years 7, 9 or 10.
-While a small number of students do enter at Year 11 level, experience shows that those who commence at Year 9 or 10 benefit enormously, both academically and socially, from the earlier transition.
+Our preferred entry points for Senior School are Years 7 or 10.
+While a small number of students do enter at Year 11, experience shows that those who commence earlier benefit enormously, both academically and socially.
 This extra time is valuable in consolidating and strengthening study skills in the Australian system before girls commence the two-year VCE or IB courses.

 Subject choice for Year 11 is made by mid-Year 10 level and students already in the school have the advantage of having developed a good understanding of the subjects available to them.
 Some Year 10 students also choose to study a Year 11 subject, making their workload in Year 11 or 12 slightly lighter.
 Adjustment to a new school, a new country and a new way of life, as well as making new friends, takes considerable time and effort.

 What is the difference between an overseas student and an international student?

 An Overseas Student is a student who has been studying overseas but has an Australian passport, visa or Citizenship, allowing them to study in Australia.
 An International Student is a student who does not have an Australian passport or visa.
 An International Student will be issued with a Confirmation of Enrolment (CoE) after enrolment and will need to lodge a visa application online with the Department of Home Affairs.